utk-team/utk/doc-sources/usingutk/ExeUtk.md

 ## File formats

-Currently, two differents file format are supported : text and binary.
+Currently, two differents file formats are supported : text and binary.

 * Text files: No header.
 Each line represents a point, and coordinates are separated by spaces.
 Pointsets are separated by '#'.